-- 10. If the applicant institution/Fellow has an affiliation with any Heiser SAC members, please note the specific nature of the affiliation (e.g., employee, advisor, relative). - 11.
+- 10. If the applicant institution/Fellow has an affiliation with any Heiser SAC members, please note specific affiliation (e.g., employee, advisor, co-PI, relative, etc.). - 11.
 If human studies are involved, a statement of intention to apply for Institutional Review Board (IRB) approval.
 Note that IRB approval will be required before funds are released.
 IRB approval is not needed prior to submission.